dead-claudia/thallium/roadmap.md

 Note that as of this version, only the primary API of the previous version will be supported as much as feasibly possible through `thallium/migrate`.
 Reporter and plugin APIs will not such have a wrapper available, but may use the utilities in `thallium/migrate/support` to use while transitioning.

 1. Remove all the previously deprecated methods/etc.
+    - Additionally, seal all API types, as a safety net
+    - Remove `reflect.own*` properties and make all properties own and parasitically inherited from their parent, to avoid costly lookups (already done for attempts)
 2. Expose `thallium` as global `t` in bundle, tack existing `tl.*` exports onto it
     - Expose `thallium/assert` as global `assert` instead
     - Don't expose `require("thallium")`